Qovery/documentation/website/guides/tutorial/how-to-use-the-qovery-api.md

 <Alert type="info">

-Important note: this tutorial is a temporary workaround to consume the Qovery API - an official way by creating a secured token will be provided soon.
+Important note: this tutorial is a temporary workaround to consume the Qovery API - an official way will be provided soon.

 </Alert>